firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 # Remote profiling on Android

 You can use perf.html to investigate performance issues on Android, not just Windows, macOS and Linux.
-To profile Firefox for Android (or a remote Firefox instance on a different machine) you currently have to make a configuration change to the Firefox Developer Tools.
+To profile Firefox for Android (or a remote Firefox instance on a different machine), you currently have to make a configuration change to the Firefox Developer Tools.

 # Setup